 We typically enter into contractual agency relationships with health insurance carriers that are non-exclusive and terminable on short notice by either party for any reason.
 In many cases, health insurance carriers also may amend the terms of our agreements unilaterally on short notice.
 Carriers may be unwilling to allow us to sell their existing or new health insurance plans, or desire to amend our agreements with them, for a variety of reasons, including for competitive or regulatory reasons, or because they do not want to be associated with our brand.
-In addition, many aspects of health care reform are scheduled to be implemented in 2014, which may cause carriers to modify their relationship with us given the substantial changes in the industry in which we operate.
+In addition, many aspects of health care reform implemented in 2014 caused, and may in the future cause, carriers to modify their relationship with us given the substantial changes in the industry in which we operate.
 For instance, in addition to the medical loss ratio requirements, health care reform contains taxes and assessments on health insurance carriers that may make their businesses less profitable.
 In the future, and as a result of health care reform or for other reasons, an increasing number of health insurance carriers may decide to reduce our commissions, rely on their own internal distribution channels, including traditional in-house agents and carrier websites, to sell their own plans and, in turn, could limit or prohibit us from selling their plans on our ecommerce platform.
-For instance, carriers may choose to exclude us from their most profitable or popular plans or may determine not to distribute insurance plans in the individual and family and small business markets in certain geographies or altogether.
+Carriers may choose to exclude us from their most profitable or popular plans or may determine not to distribute insurance plans in the individual and family and small business markets in certain geographies or altogether.
 The termination or amendment of our relationship with a carrier could reduce the variety of health insurance plans we offer, which could harm our business, operating results and financial condition.
-It also could adversely impact, or cause the termination of, commissions for future sales and for past sales, which would materially harm our business, operating results and financial condition.
+It also could adversely impact, or cause the termination of, commissions for past and future sales, which would materially harm our business, operating results and financial condition.
 Our business could also be harmed if in the future we fail to develop new carrier relationships and are unable to offer consumers a variety of health insurance plans in each jurisdiction.

-The health insurance industry in the United States has experienced a substantial amount of consolidation over the past several years, resulting in a decrease in the number of health insurance carriers.
+The health insurance industry in the United States has experienced a substantial amount of consolidation, resulting in a decrease in the number of health insurance carriers.
 In the future, we may be forced to offer insurance policies from a reduced number of insurance carriers or to derive a greater portion of our revenue from a more concentrated number of carriers as our business and the health insurance industry evolve.
-We derived 16% and 20% of our total revenue in the nine months ended September 30, 2012 and 2013, respectively, from Humana.
-We derived 13% and 12% of our total revenue in the nine months ended September 30, 2012 and 2013, respectively, from carriers owned by Wellpoint.
-We derived 13% and 11% of our total revenue in the nine months ended September 30, 2012 and 2013, respectively, from carriers owned by UnitedHealthcare.
+We derived 23% and 26% of our total revenue in the three months ended March 31, 2013 and 2014, respectively, from Humana.
+We derived 12% and 11% of our total revenue in the three months ended March 31, 2013 and 2014, respectively, from carriers owned by Wellpoint.
+We derived 11% of our total revenue in both the three months ended March 31, 2013 and 2014, from carriers owned by UnitedHealthcare.
+We derived 7% and 11% of our total revenue in the three months ended March 31, 2013 and 2014, respectively, from carriers owned by Aetna.
 We have several agreements that govern our sale of health insurance plans with these health insurance carriers.
-They may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact or cause the termination of the commission payments that we receive from these health insurance carriers, which would harm our business, operating results and financial condition.
-Notwithstanding our separate agreements with various carriers directly or indirectly owned by the same entity, certain carriers have attempted and may continue to attempt to consolidate our relationship with them, which could increase the impact of carrier concentration on us, decrease the commission rates we receive and adversely affect our financial results, particularly in states where we offer health insurance from a relatively smaller number of carriers or where a small number of carriers dominates the market.
-The termination, amendment or consolidation of our relationship with these and other health insurance carriers could materially harm our business, operating results and financial condition.
+They may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact or cause the termination of the commission payments that we receive from these health insurance carriers, which could materially harm our business, operating results and financial condition.